-Medicare is a federal social insurance program that provides health insurance for the elderly and some disabled individuals.
+Medicare is a federal social insurance program that provides health insurance for senior citizens and some disabled individuals.
 Unlike Medicaid, which is backed by a joint effort between federal and state governments, Medicare is exclusively backed by the federal government.
 Because of this, the eligibility requirements and policies are the same for people regardless of where they live in the United States.

 Who Is Eligible for Medicare?